Recent and Upcoming Musical Compositions and Performances:

-The Bach Concert Series under the direction of T. Herbert Dimmock will premiere "And did the world with devils swarm, all gaping to devour us..." a 40-minute one act opera commemorating the 500th anniversary of the nailing of the 95 theses by Martin Luther as part of its 2017-2018 concert series.
-The work will be performed at St. Stephens Cathedral in Harrisburg and Christ Lutheran Church Inner Harbor, Baltimore.
-Jason Thoms (photo left) will be featured as Luther and Sarah Bleasdale (photo right) as Katie.
-Playing in the chamber ensemble is Sonja (Thoms) Winkler, oboe and Jonas Thoms, horn.
-The premiere is underwritten by The Christopher Foundation.
+The Bach Concert Series under the direction of T. Herbert Dimmock premiered "And did the world with devils swarm, all gaping to devour us..." a 50-minute one act opera commemorating the 500th anniversary of the nailing of the 95 theses by Martin Luther as part of its 2017-2018 concert series.
+The work was performed at St. Stephens Cathedral in Harrisburg and Christ Lutheran Church Inner Harbor in Baltimore.

 The opera takes place sometime in October 1525.
 Luther is celebrating the eighth year since posting the 95 theses.
 He has just finished a few years where he wrote 40 hymns.
 He is the most popular author in Germany and the world.
 He has just gotten married to Katie, a former nun.
 He is seemingly obsessed with the devils around him, real and imaginary.
 He is in the midst of writing a response to Erasmus on the Freedom of the Will and has just gone through the Peasants' Revolt, being blamed in part for the turmoil caused by his writings.
 The opera takes place as Luther is dealing with all these things and the highpoint of the opera is when wife Katie reveals to him that she is pregnant with their first child, a turning point in their lives.